#11: Steven Odendaal – If you fall off your bike, get back on!

 Q14 – Does this have a negative impact on falling?

-Normally I just brush it off.
-I had one of my biggest crashes in February – and hit one of my fastest times straight after.
+Normally he just brushes it off.
+Steven had one of his biggest crashes in February – and hit one of Stevens fastest times straight after.

 Q15 – How has your wife played a role?

-She loves what I do.
-I wear a ring around my finger.
+She loves what he does.
+Steven wears a ring around his finger.
 Not much has changed.

 Q16 – The fans play a role – how does it influence you?